slerman12/Help-me/7-Ongoing.md

 ## Conclusion

+- Propositions 1, 2, and 3 were/are shown false in Disproof 1.
-- Disproof 2 formally disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy, even if Propositions 1, 2, and 3 are true, which they were/are shown not to be in Disproof 1.
+- Disproof 2 formally disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy, even if Propositions 1, 2, and 3 were to be held true.

 ## Imagined dialogue